Community phlebotomy services in Bromley

 From Monday 1 October, phlebotomy services will have a new home in locations across Bromley.
 Rather than visiting the Princess Royal University Hospital (PRUH) walk-in clinic, you will be able to have your bloods taken in a number of local GP practices and existing walk-in centres.
-The last patients will be seen at the PRUH walk-in clinic on Friday 28 September.

 The current walk-in phlebotomy clinic at the PRUH will be transformed into a discharge lounge which will be a designated space for patients who have completed treatment and are in the process of returning home or to a new placement.
 The new discharge lounge facilities will significantly improve the quality of care for patients at the PRUH.

 These changes only apply to the PRUH phlebotomy clinic.
 Walk-in clinics will continue to be available for GP requested blood tests at Beckenham Beacon and Orpington Hospital.

 PRUH outpatients, including those under the care of the Anticoagulation Clinic who require INR monitoring*, will continue to have their blood tests at the PRUH.
 The new location for Phlebotomy at the PRUH will be in Outpatients C. The opening hours from 1 October will be 8.00am – 5.30pm Monday to Friday.